glassala/divisors/divisors/1_divisors.md

 21. The set of divisors of a square-free number $n$ has the same structure as the power set of the prime factors of $n.$

-22. If a number $n$ is *not* square-free, then the set of divisors of $n$ lacks this particular structure.
+22. If a natural number $n$ is *not* square-free, then the set of divisors of $n$ lacks this particular structure.

 ### Exercises